fvaleri/strimzi-debugging/sessions/002/README.md

 First, use [session1](/sessions/001) to deploy a Kafka cluster on Kubernetes.
 We also add an external listener of type ingress with TLS authentication (OpenShift route is an easier alternative to ingress).

-> [!IMPORTANT]
-> You need to enable the Nginx ingress controller with `--enable-ssl-passthrough` flag, and add host mappings to `/etc/hosts`.

 Then, wait for the Cluster Operator to restart all pods one by one (rolling update).

 ```sh